basvandervlies/surf_slurm_mps/README.md

  1. `slurmd/prolog/surf_mps`: Select the least loaded GPU and save the state
  1. `lua.d/surf_mps.lua`        : Manipulates the job cgroup
  1. `slurmd/epilog/surf_mps`: Cleanup the state directory

-`Note:` when the [slurm-spank-lua](https://github.com/stanford-rc/slurm-spank-lua) has been compiled with lua version > 5.1.
-You can only run 1 lua script.
-If there is already a lua script installed  then you have to merge the `surf_mps.lua` script.

 ### Restrict the mps option with cli_filter.lua